cjrcoding/cjrcoding/README.md

 ### 🧱 Currently Building:

-- RVRS – In active development: a poetic smart contract language designed to compile to Aiken and support expressive, symbolic contract logic
+- **RVRS** – *In active development*: a poetic smart contract language designed to compile to Aiken and support expressive, symbolic contract logic

-- Smart Contract Lab – Development phase: a modular playground for building, testing, and evolving smart contracts on Cardano
+- **Smart Contract Lab** – *Development phase*: a modular playground for building, testing, and evolving smart contracts on Cardano

-- Rugswap.io – Prototype phase: a conceptual collectible-for-collectible NFT swap platform, focused on security, community, and themed achievement rewards
+- **Rugswap.io** – *Prototype phase*: a conceptual collectible-for-collectible NFT swap platform, focused on security, community, and themed achievement rewards

 ---
 📚 Learning Path